 - Align with the Foundation’s Mission Statement.

 The Arts and Culture Grant application has a two-stage process.
 After a successful expression of interest, selected applicants will receive an invitation to submit a full application.
-Applications are managed through Submittable.
+Applications are managed through the Foundation's Submittable page.